Community Builders: An Interview with Edu Giansante

-P: What makes the your community unique and special and what are the benefits of belonging?
+P: What makes your community unique and special and what are the benefits of belonging?

 E: We started when there was no community.
 I was figuring things out and people were having similar problems and we started to jointly find out solutions.
 We stuck together.
 We laughed and cried together as a community.
 It’s like a friendship at scale.

-People who met in our community got married, became best friends, hired and recommended each other for jobs.
-That’s more than a selling proposition, it’s the sense of belonging.
+People who met in our community got married, became best friends, hired, and recommended each other for jobs.
+That’s more than a selling proposition, it’s a sense of belonging.